StupendousYappi/errorstash/README.md

 use std::collections::HashSet;
 use url::Url;
 use thiserror::Error;
-use errorstash::{ErrorStash, BoxedStash, BoxedErrors, StashableResult};
+use errorstash::{ErrorStash, BoxedStash, BoxedErrorList, StashableResult};

 #[derive(Error, Debug)]
 #[error("Domain '{0}' is not trusted")]